Newton Gravity III Review Facts

-Men's version of these shoes weigh in at a hair under 9 ounces, whereas women's version weighs in at a bit under 8 ounces.
+Men's version of these shoes weighs in at a hair under 9 ounces, whereas women's version weighs in at a bit under 8 ounces.
 This is a bit heavier than previous iterations of running shoes made by Newton, but the extra weight is distributed effectively.
 The main purpose of the extra weight is to provide superior durability and comfort when used over long periods and distances.
 Most of the weight can be found on the bottom of the shoe in the form of extra cushion and shock absorption.
 The upper section is still very lightweight and breathable, so the weight is placed in the most effective areas.

 As previously mentioned, the upper portion of this shoe is designed to allow for superior airflow.
-It is mainly constructed with a mesh fabric, and the numerous small holes allow for the flow of air and prevention of sweat.
-In addition, the tongue, heel tab and heel counter are all designed to provide excellent ventilation for the ankle and lower leg, while still offering superior support and a low profile.
+It is mainly constructed with a mesh fabric, and the numerous small holes allow for the flow of air and the prevention of sweat.
+In addition, the tongue, heel tab, and heel counter are all designed to provide excellent ventilation for the ankle and lower leg, while still offering superior support and a low profile.
 If breathability is an important factor for your ideal running shoe, the Newton Gravity III is a terrific pick, thanks to its mesh fabric and low profile.

-Since these shoes are designed to be worn for longer running sessions, comfort is a top priority for Newton.
-The shock absorbing capabilities in the midsole and outsole of the Gravity III's contribute greatly to this, but there are also other factors at play.
+Since these shoes are designed to be worn for long running sessions, comfort is a top priority for Newton.
+The shock absorbing capabilities in the midsole and outsole of the Gravity III contributes greatly to this, but there are also other factors at play.
 Inside the shoe is a "Bio-mechanical Metatarsal Sensor Plate," which is meant to help you feel the road at your feet.
 This makes it feel more natural when running with these shoes, almost as if you aren't wearing shoes at all!
 In addition, the mesh material forming the upper offers cushion as well as ventilation, so there are additional benefits to its design.

 Color choices for the Newton Gravity

 III are limited, with only one possible color scheme for each gender.
-Men's version have a yellow and red palette, while the women's model has a pink and yellow style.
+Men's version has a yellow and red palette, while the women's model has a pink and yellow style.
 The look isn't very different from other bright neon running shoes available, but a wider selection of colors would have been nice.
 Aside from the color, the shape and form of the Gravity III's are sleek and aerodynamic, being functional as well as fashionable.
 While style is not the main focus of these running shoes, the Newton Gravity III is still a presentable shoe.

 Some customers have complained that the lugs on the outsole of these shoes have a tendency to fall off after extended use.
-This is a rare occurence, and these can be reattached with little fuss.
-However, some customers may still find this as cause for concern.
+This is a rare occurrence and these can be reattached with little fuss.
+However, some customers may still find this as a cause for concern.
 Other than that, these shoes offer terrific durability over long distances

 , making them great for marathons and triathlons.
 The extra cushion on the midsole and the metatarsal sensor plate provide exceptional comfort for your foot, and they will last longer under extended contact with the ground.

-The even distribution of weight from the 5 lugs on the outsole provide protection from strains and aches over extended running periods.
+The even distribution of weight from the 5 lugs on the outsole provide protection from strains and aches overextended running periods.
 In addition, the metatarsal sensor will help you get a better feel for the ground, allowing you to avoid any bumps or rocks that can cause foot pain.
-Finally, the enhanced medial midsole, in addition to increasing running efficiency, offers more shock absorption that protects you from shin splints or other debilitating stress injuries.
+Finally, the enhanced medial midsole, in addition to increased running efficiency, offers more shock absorption that protects you from shin splints or other debilitating stress injuries.
 In essence, protection from the elements, poor running form

 , and excessive sweating can be expected with the Newton Gravity III.